saaim28/Mamba-Based-Medical-Image-Analysis/README.md

 ```bash
 git clone https://github.com/state-spaces/mamba.git
 ```
 ##### ⚠️Important: The original Mamba repo is GPU-only.
-You used a CPU-compatible patch by modifying selective_scan_interface.py to disable Triton kernels for use on Colab/Mac.
+You can use a CPU-compatible patch by modifying selective_scan_interface.py to disable Triton kernels for use on Colab/Mac.
 ---